AngeliqueDawnbringer/botnet-kicker/README.md

 # Botnet Kicker

-> Tools to eradicate attackers the hard way.
+Tools to eradicate attackers the hard way.
-> Built around Fail2ban jails, Team Cymru IP → ASN lookups, and aggressive perimeter blocking.
+Built around Fail2ban jails, Team Cymru IP → ASN lookups, and aggressive perimeter blocking.

 ## Disclosure & Warning

-These scripts were hacked together during long days of fighting off garbage traffic, brute force attempts, signup abuse, and botnets.
+These scripts were coded quickly during active defense against botnets and abuse traffic.
 They take aggressive action against offending IPs, subnets, and entire ASNs if thresholds are met.

 Use at your own risk:
 - You will block real networks if thresholds are too low.
-- You might cut off legit traffic (false positives happen).
+- You might cut off legitimate traffic.
-- You should review all recommendation files before applying blindly.
+- You should always review recommendation files before applying.
-- This repo is not about elegance.
-It is about results.
+- This repository is about effectiveness, not elegance.

-In short:
-This is a blunt instrument to kill botnets the hard way.
+This is a blunt instrument to stop botnets.

 ## Components